What is Vitamin D?

 Whether ingested orally or made in the skin under the action of Ultraviolet light, Vitamin D is converted to 25(OH)Vitamin D in the liver.
 This is then converted in the kidney and other body tissues to 1,25-(OH)2VitaminD, which is also known as Calcitriol and is the form with metabolic effects.
 “Activated Vitamin D” preparations such as Calcitriol or Alfacalcidol SHOULD NOT BE USED for the treatment of simple Vitamin D deficiency.
 They should only be used for the treatment of complex cases by specialists.
 They are ineffective in treating simple Vitamin D deficiency and can cause severe adverse effects, particularly hypercalcaemia.
 Simple Vitamin D is safe and is the treatment for D deficiency.

 Medical assessment of an individual child’s Vitamin D requirement

 A dose of 400 units daily is appropriate for most children.
-Most children do not need a medical assessment or blood test.
+Most children do not need a medical assessment or a blood test.
 Advice should be given that all children require Vitamin D from sun, diet or supplement.
-If a child has risk factors for deficiency or symptoms suggesting rickets or other rare deficiency syndromes then medical assessment is required.
+If a child has risk factors for deficiency or symptoms suggesting rickets or other rare deficiency syndromes then a medical assessment is required.

 This represents the unified views of the British Association of Dermatologists, Cancer Research UK, Diabetes UK, the Multiple Sclerosis Society, the National Heart Forum, the National Osteoporosis Society and the Primary Care Dermatology Society: